EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Methodology

 \subsection{Extend to Future Tools}

 \ouragent~is inherently designed to extend to additional detectors.
-First, we encapsulate heterogeneous detectors as tools under a unified schema, so adding or removing tools only requires updating the prompt.
-This enables true plug-and-play integration.
+First, we encapsulate heterogeneous detectors as tools under a unified schema, so adding or removing tools requires only a prompt update, enabling true plug-and-play integration.
 Second, we leverage an MLLM to interpret tool outputs, which naturally supports diverse return formats.

 For newly added tools, our experiments show that a lightweight profile describing only overall behavior (drafted from prior knowledge) is already capable of enhancing the performance (\cref{sec:exp2}).
 While a comprehensive profile would evaluate the tool on a given dataset, this still avoids retraining and redeploying the agent, making the extension substantially more convenient.